kresnasatya/dev.kresna.me/src/posts/deploy-plain-keycloak-on-gke.md

 series: "Keycloak Deployment"
 ---

+> This guideline series use Keycloak version 23.0.7.

 Welcome to Keycloak Deployment series.
 This series are guidelines to you and myself related with deploy Keycloak on Kubernetes especially on Google Kubernetes Engine (GKE).
 Here are the guidelines I want to share with you:

 - Deploy Plain Keycloak on GKE